FIRST Team Paragon 571

 Programming

-The programming team writes software that controls the robot in the teleoperated and autonomous periods.
-Every year we have to program the robot to follow the strategy that we have chosen.
-We use the software developer’s suitcase to test our code separately from the robot.
-The code is split up into multiple pieces and each member of the programming team writes one or more pieces each in order to work efficiently.
+The programming subgroup writes software that controls the robot in the tele-operational and autonomous phases of the competition.
+Every year the Programming team has to program the robot to follow the chosen strategy.
+The code is split up into multiple pieces and each member of the programming team writes one or more pieces in order to work efficiently.
+This team is responsible for all the software in the robot.

 Drive Team